nOS (NOS) Price Tops $0.0515 on Exchanges

-nOS (CURRENCY:NOS) traded up 1.2% against the U.S. dollar during the twenty-four hour period ending at 15:00 PM ET on June 26th. nOS has a market capitalization of $5.28 million and approximately $4,230.00 worth of nOS was traded on exchanges in the last day.
-One nOS coin can currently be purchased for about $0.0515 or 0.00000454 BTC on exchanges including Hotbit, Switcheo Network and Bilaxy.
-In the last seven days, nOS has traded down 0.5% against the U.S. dollar.
+nOS (CURRENCY:NOS) traded up 1.2% against the U.S. dollar during the one day period ending at 8:00 AM ET on June 28th.
+One nOS coin can currently be bought for approximately $0.0515 or 0.00000454 BTC on exchanges including Bilaxy, Switcheo Network and Hotbit. nOS has a market capitalization of $5.28 million and approximately $4,230.00 worth of nOS was traded on exchanges in the last day.
+Over the last seven days, nOS has traded 0.5% lower against the U.S. dollar.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.